Amar-Rahman/Global-Fiesta-MLZS-Project/README.md

 #   They can also give user ratings
 # 27 movies of Shahrukh Khan has been stored with their information
 # We will demonstrate how our project will function
+# The username and password are separated on the basis of their authority
+# regular users have one dictionary which contains all the regular users passwords and users
+# and admins users also have a dictionary from which it contains admin's passwords and usernames